 Luisa Reyes 2012

 Luisa Reyes is a first generation Latina raised in Alexandria, Virginia.
 Her parents come from Bolivia and El Salvador and have instilled in her the importance of education and strong work ethics.
-Luisa was awarded the Pan American Health Organization Centennial Scholarship and along with her older brother, Ronald (TC ’99, GMU ’03), became part of the first-generation of her family to attend college.
+Luisa was awarded the Pan American Health Organization Centennial Scholarship and along with her older brother, Ronald (TCW ’99, GMU ’03), became part of the first-generation of her family to attend college.

 Luisa attended Patrick Henry Elementary School, Francis Hammond Middle School and Minnie Howard before T.C.
 Multitalented, mature and having a strong will to succeed, she completed a rigorous academic program while also participating in the Latin American Student Society, the National Honor Society, Peer Mediation, Project Discovery and the Orchestra.
 Luisa enrolled at American University and majored in International Business and French.
 After earning her BA, Luisa taught in France for a year, then earned her MBA in 2011.